Trade Waste Terms and Conditions

 3.3 The Council reserves the right to amend the Prescribed Collection Dates.

 3.4 The provision of the Services may be varied by the Council during Bank Holidays, other holidays, during emergency or to meet other operational requirements including inclement weather or in other circumstances outside the control of the Council.
 The Council do not undertake to provide an alternative collection.
 Where possible the Council will endeavour to notify the Customer in advance.
-Any such variation will be without liability to the Council however the Council will endeavour to make arrangements for any uncollected Trade Waste to be collected.
-The Customer agrees to assist the Council in it attempts to make alternative arrangements for the collection of the Trade Waste and the Customer acknowledges that circumstances may dictate that an alternative method of storage and/or disposal of the Trade Waste may need to be undertaken by the Customer in the interim at their own risk and cost.
+Any such variation will be without liability to the Council, however the Council will endeavour to make arrangements for any uncollected Trade Waste to be collected.
+The Customer agrees to assist the Council in attempts to make alternative arrangements for the collection of the Trade Waste.
+The Customer acknowledges that circumstances may dictate that an alternative method of storage and/or disposal of the Trade Waste may need to be undertaken by the Customer in the interim at their own risk and cost.